arangodb/spring-data/README.md

 #### <a id="list"></a>A record for a class that has a property of type List with 2 entities/documents in it

-Absurd in upstream Spring Data ArangoDB:
+Absurd in upstream Spring Data ArangoDB (with (automatic) join, in this case redundant data would be present in all [3 entities/documents](#joins) that get retrieved):
 ![Alt text](docs/img/aggregate_with_collection_absurd.png?raw=true "Absurd")

-Normal record provided with this implementation (with (automatic) join, the amount of data would be up to [11 times](#calc) (3.69x3) smaller):
+Normal record provided with this implementation:
 ![Alt text](docs/img/aggregate_with_collection.png?raw=true "Normal")

-### <a id="calc"></a>Examples of optimized inefficiencies related to JOINS (with simple sample calculations)
+### <a id="joins"></a>Cumulative effect of optimizations when JOINs are involved
-Taking the example of a [single record](#single) & estimating that the size of single record is 3.69 times smaller (35/129 bytes), in each of the following also quite simple 2 examples (involving JOINS into 2 other COLLECTIONS) the amount of data returned (transferred, processed, etc.) could be estimated to be 3.69x3=11 times smaller:
+Taking the example of a [single record](#single) & estimating that the size of single record is 3.69 times smaller (35/129 bytes), in each of the following also quite simple 2 examples (involving JOINS into 2 other COLLECTIONS) the effect would be cumulative
+(i.e., absolute size of data (stored, transferred, processed, etc.) would be multiplied by a factor of 3 (i.e., 1 + 1 + 1 or 1 + 2):

 1. @Document
 class A {